msawczyn/EFDesigner2022/README.md

    - Fixes issue when generating code for properties that have a default enumeration value.
 Thanks to @equipatuequipo for [the pull request](https://github.com/msawczyn/EFDesigner2022/pull/72).
    - Association classes are back, but only for cases where each side of the many-to-many bidirectional association has a single identity property.
    - Removed EFCore2 and EFCore3 parsers.
 Those EFCore versions have been obsolete for quite a while.
 If you need to use them, you can still use the 4.2.5 version of the extension.
-   - Constructors with required but transient associations no longer have those associations as parameters.
+   - Constructors with required-but-transient associations no longer have those associations as parameters.
 If that constructor is needed, add it to the partial class file.
-   - Tightened up the concept of transient entities.
-We're now generating better code for these and the restriction that transient associations must be auto properties has been removed.
+   - Entities now update their displays immediately when the Persistent flag is changed.
+   - Associations with transient, non-collection objects can be stored as JSON properties in EFCore7+ projects

 [4.2.5](https://github.com/msawczyn/EFDesigner2022/releases/download/v4.2.5/Sawczyn.EFDesigner.EFModel.DslPackage.vsix)
    - Adds missing XML documentation for public and protected members